hyundai-robotics/doc-hi6-sdk/book.md

       <td>
        The form of binding with the Hi6 host software</br>
        - Plug-in: Will be executed in bound form.</br>
-       - Standalone: Will be executed as an independent app (process).
+       - Standalone: Will be executed as an independent app (process.)
       </td>
     </tr>
     <tr>